DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 While not strictly required, most item script will also have a custom display name and custom lore.
 The display name works similarly to other container keys, the lore takes in a list as opposed to a single argument.
 Each line of lore is given on a new line prepended by a `-` <span class="parens">(similar to how a list of commands look in scripts)</span>.

 You can get this item in-game by typing `/ex give fancy_stick`

+Note that the above sample uses the `item` and `lore` custom color codes defined in your Denizen/config.yml

 ![](images/fancy_stick-basic.png)